 Aside from software and secure protocols, nanoscale material properties and quantum effects should offer added security capabilities for future computing devices that cannot be realized by today's technologies.
 They potentially enable physical construction of cryptographic primitives that are traditionally described by algorithms and typically implemented by software.
 Random Number Generators and Physical Unclonable Functions are the simplest examples of such construction.
 At the same time, securing future unconventional technologies will require the introduction of new security principles and security models that may substantially deviate from the traditional approaches.
-In fact, various concepts in quantum information science and quantum computational/communication complexity are highly relevant to the security of future communication and computing systems in which classical and quantum devices interact.
+In fact, various concepts in quantum information science and quantum computation such as quantum resources (entanglement, non-locality, contextuality, etc.) and quantum computational/communication complexity are highly relevant to the security of future communication and computing systems in which classical and quantum devices interact.